-This comes just a couple of months after LG brought Stadia and GeForce Now to some of its latest TVs.
+This comes just after LG brought Stadia and GeForce Now to some of its latest TVs.

 Samsung’s new TVs also offer support for displaying NFTs as well as offering an “Eco Remote,” which can charge using the radio waves from your home internet router, which is frankly quite amazing.

 More on Stadia:

 - Google adds five Stadia Pro games for January 2022, including Darksiders III

 - Stadia Changelog: A massive holiday sale, another Jackbox pack drops

 - Stadia Makers program is still ongoing with ‘multiple games’ in development

 FTC: We use income earning auto affiliate links.
 More.